apache/tez/tez-dist/src/docker/README.md

 # Apache Tez Docker

-This directory contains a unified Docker implementation for running TezAM and TezChild process from a single container image.
+This directory contains a unified Docker implementation for running TezAM process from a single container image.
 Based on `TEZ_COMPONENT` environment variable the entrypoint is dynamically selected

 1. Building the docker image: